afragen/git-updater/README.md

 ### REST API for Remote Management

-GitHub Updater also supports other customized continuous integration workflows, and it is possible to integrate with other services than those discussed above.
-For this, there is a REST API available for telling GitHub Updater to update themes and plugins to the latest version from their repositories.
+GitHub Updater also supports other customized continuous integration workflows.
+It is possible to integrate with other services than those discussed above.
+For this, the REST API is available in GitHub Updater to update themes and plugins to the latest version from their repositories.

-On the Remote Management tab, you will see a url that serves as the enpoint for this api.
+On the Remote Management tab, you will see a URL that serves as the endpoint for this API.
 This url will look something like this:

     http://localhost/wordpress/wp-admin/admin-ajax.php?action=github-updater-update&key=76bb2b7c819c36ee37292b6978a4ad61

-The exact url will of course depend on your system.
+The exact URL will of course depend on your system.
 The value for the `key` attribute is automatically generated on the first activation of the GitHub Updater plugin and is used for authentication.
 Any person or entity knowing this key will be able to change the versions of your installed plugins, but nothing else.

 Now, if we would use `curl` to access the url exactly like it appears on the Remote Management tab, we would see something like this: